 Have you ever wanted your FileMaker Go app to send messages when a tech arrives onsite for a service request, or to notify management when that very same tech leaves?
-How about to guide potential customers at a show to the booths they would be interested in?
-With FileMaker 16, you can have your FileMaker Go app automatically perform actions based on the user's location.
+How about guiding potential customers at a show to the booths they would be interested in?
+As of FileMaker 16, you can have your FileMaker Go app automatically perform actions based on the user's location.
 This is made possible by two new features: a new script step named "Configure Region Monitor Script" and a new function named "Get ( RegionMonitorEvents )"

 Below is how you can set up and use these new features in your solutions.

 The first step is to set up the regions that we want to monitor and track the resulting actions when a user enters or exits the specified regions.
 The Configure Region Monitor Script script step allows FileMaker to monitor up to 20 regions at a time.